OGRanchoBoi/interview/README.md

 Setup Instructions

+Pull down this repo to your local machine.

 Open http://www.sqlfiddle.com/ in your browser.
 In the top left corner of your window, change the query language to MS SQL SERVER 2014.
 Open homerwork.sql and paste the sql script into the frame on the left of the page.